rails/sprockets/README.md

 Engines are specified by additional extensions on the asset source filename.
-For example, a CSS file written in SCSS might have the name `layout.css.scss`, while a JavaScript file written in CoffeeScript might have the name `dialog.js.coffee`.
+For example, a CSS file written in SCSS might have the name `layout.scss`, while a JavaScript file written in CoffeeScript might have the name `dialog.coffee`.

 ## Minifying Assets ##